 One of the older items is this gun, used in an attempt on Queen Victoria’s life in 1840, which I had not heard about but luckily Edward Oxford missed.
 He was subsequently found not guilty by reason of insanity and sent to Broadmoor.

 We then move onto the main room where an impressive set of 24 panels illustrating individual cases between 1905 and 1975, ending at this date so as to not get too close to those who knew the victims.
 It also marks 100 years since the Crime Museum was founded.
 Each panel tells us about the crime, the victims and how it was solved, we learn about the human impact and the people involved, including the Police who solved the crime.
 Although many but not all victims are women, there is only one solo woman criminal here, Ruth Ellis who was hung in 1955 for shooting her violent lover dead in a premeditated crime.
 Edith Thompson was also hung for murder back in 1923 although her accomplice always claimed she was innocent.

 Other famous cases you can learn more about include the Krays, Christie and Crippen, all infamous in the criminal history of the 20th century.
-The information panel also show us how developments in police investigation techniques have helped bring criminals to justice and I was surprised to discover that fingerprinting was first used to secure a conviction in 1905 when Alfred Stratton’s thumbprint was found on an empty cash box.
+The information panel also shows us how developments in police investigation techniques have helped bring criminals to justice and I was surprised to discover that fingerprinting was first used to secure a conviction in 1905 when Alfred Stratton’s thumbprint was found on an empty cash box.

-Footprints can also help Police to find a criminal and of course criminals have been trying to evade capture in whatever way they can.
-One case showed us how one burglar made false feet (in the photo below) to put the Police off his trail, however he was not smart enough to wipe out his own foot prints next to the false ones and was caught!
+Footprints can also help Police to find a criminal and of course, criminals have been trying to evade capture in whatever way they can.
+One case showed us how one burglar made false feet (in the photo below) to put the Police off his trail, however, he was not smart enough to wipe out his own footprints next to the false ones and was caught!